Girl, Boy, Bakla, Tomboy

 Girl, Boy, Bakla, Tomboy (transl.
-Girl, Boy, Gay, Lesbian) is a 2013 Filipino comedy parody film produced by Star Cinema and Viva Films starring Vice Ganda in the title role, alongside Maricel Soriano, Joey Marquez, Ruffa Gutierrez, JC de Vera, Ejay Falcon, Kiray Celis, Xyriel Manabat and Cristine Reyes in their supporting roles.
+Girl, Boy, Gay, Lesbian) is a 2013 Filipino comedy parody film produced by Star Cinema and Viva Films starring Vice Ganda in the title roles, alongside Maricel Soriano, Joey Marquez, Ruffa Gutierrez, JC de Vera, Ejay Falcon, Kiray Celis, Xyriel Manabat and Cristine Reyes in their supporting roles.
 It was one of the official entries of the 2013 Metro Manila Film Festival.

 Synopsis

-After 25 years apart, quadruplets child it Girlie (a heterosexual woman), Peter (a heterosexual man), Mark (a gay man), and Panying (a lesbian woman) been a 25 years later, reunite when Peter requires a compatible liver donor after falling ill.
+After 25 years apart, quadruplets Girlie, a straight woman, Peter, a straight man, Mark, a gay man, and Panying, a lesbian, reunite when Peter requires a compatible liver donor after falling ill.
 Mark is the only compatible donor but sets a surprising condition: their father Pete (Joey Marquez) and Girlie must endure the struggles he, Panying, and their mother Pia (Maricel Soriano) have faced.
-However, Mark’s hope to heal their fractured family is threatened when Pete’s fiancée Marie (Ruffa Gutierrez) schemes to keep him and Pia apart.
+However, Mark's hope to heal their fractured family is threatened when Pete's fiancée Marie (Ruffa Gutierrez) schemes to keep him and Pia apart.
 Will this unconventional family overcome their differences and find a way back to each other?